MattCrouch/blog/_posts/2020-12-12-web-performance-workshop.md

 This week was the annual [Chrome Dev Summit][chrome dev summit].
 While it was a little different this year due to COVID, it did mean that people like me who would otherwise miss out on the activities of the two-day event got to participate.

 I can't not mention [CDS Adventure][cds adventure website] - a virtual conference hall full of everyone attending.
 You create your own avatar and hop around talking to other attendees and Google staff about all things Chrome.
-It's not the same as being there in person, sure, but a great alternative.
+It's not the same as being there in person but a great alternative.

 There's collectible hats, too.
 I'm sold.

 [![CDS Adventure][cds adventure]][cds adventure]

 There were lots of great talks about all sorts of web-based topics.
-Sure, there's quite a focus on the Chrome browser and the things it does well, but there is plenty of content applicable across the web.
+There's quite a focus on the Chrome browser and the things it does well, but there is plenty of content applicable across the web.
 They're all up on [their YouTube channel][cds 2020 playlist] and I thoroughly recommend picking out the ones that interest you and giving them a watch.

 One added bonus of the conference going remote is that the workshops they run every year are now held online.
 I was lucky enough to get a place on their Web Performance workshop.
 Spread over two days, the lovely [Tammy Averts][twitter - tameverts] and [Tim Kadlec][twitter - tkadlec] went over the basics of performance on the web, what to look out for and how to debug when things go wrong.